-Objectives: Discuss different types of families that exist; draw a picture of your family and create a family tree.
+Objectives: Discuss different types of families that exist; draw a picture of the people you live with and create a family tree.

 In the previous lesson, we learned about diversity.
 Discuss together:

 - How does diversity connect to the theme of families? - How many different types of family can you think of? - What makes your family diverse? - How can families change over time?